Kelechi-Okorie/alx-system_engineering-devops/0x02-shell_redirections/README.md

-File 10-no_more_js - Script that deletes all js files present in the current folder File 11-directories - Counts the number of directories and subdirectories in the current directory File 12-newest_files - Displays a list of the 10 newest files in the current dirctory, sorted from the newest to the oldest
+File 10-no_more_js - Script that deletes all js files present in the current folder File 11-directories - Counts the number of directories and subdirectories in the current directory File 12-newest_files - Displays a list of the 10 newest files in the current dirctory, sorted from the newest to the oldest File 13-unique - Takes a list of words and prints only words that appear exactly once